Governor's Civic Engagement Award

-The Pennsylvania Departments of State and Education, in collaboration with Inspire U.S. are excited to launch this year’s Governor’s Civic Engagement Award for high school students throughout the state.
-The award is intended to recognize and commemorate the efforts of the next generation of leaders to educate, engage and inform their fellow students about how to get involved in the voting process.
+The Governor’s Civic Engagement Award is presented by the Pennsylvania Departments of State and Education, in collaboration with Inspire U.S..
+The award recognizes and commemorates the efforts of Pennsylvania high school students to educate, engage and inform their fellow students about how to get involved in the voting process.